gearup-2305/gearUp-BE/README.md

 - VCR / Webmock to stub HTTP requests in tests to simulate API interactions

 ### Project Description
 GearUP is a crowd funding app for artists to request supplies they need.
-It is a full stack application that utilizes GraphQL and Amazon S3 bucket to store files uploaded by the artist.
+It is a full stack SOA application that utilizes GraphQL to communicate between the front and back end.
+The back end also utilizes Sidekiq and Action Mailer to send confirmation and update emails to its users.
 There is an option to create an account to add a new post, or donors can search and select a project to donate to without having to create an account.

 ### Usage
-The backend app exposes a GraphQL API endpoint with data for performing queries and mutations for artists, donors, and their posts.
+The backend app exposes a GraphQL API endpoint with data for performing queries and mutations for artists, their posts, and donations.

 ### Database Schema
 ![](2023-10-16-08-29-22.png)